A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Of particular interest is methylcobalamin, a highly bioavailable form of B12.
 Studies have shown that methylcobalamin can improve nerve conduction velocity in patients with diabetic neuropathy.

 To boost your B vitamin intake, consider taking a high-quality B-complex supplement or focus on B12-rich foods like eggs, dairy products, and fortified cereals.
 For severe deficiencies, B12 injections might be recommended by your healthcare provider.
+See our guide to the best supplements for nerve health for vetted options.

 Magnesium: Calming Nerve Function